S2000Erwin/labyrinth/README.md

 3. download SDL_Image 2.0 in https://www.libsdl.org/projects/SDL_image/
 4. download SDL_TTF 2.0.15 from https://www.libsdl.org/projects/SDL_ttf/release/
 5. Go to VASSL to download the "Labyrinth" module. (located here as if this writing: https://vassalengine.org/wiki/Module:Labyrinth:_The_War_on_Terror).
 Extract the images and put in a subfolder "vassalimages".
 Please note that .vmod file is just a .zip file.
 You can rename and uncompress to extract the image files.
-6. In main.stanza, modify usplayer and/or jihadistplayer to "human", "bot", "ai", or "web" ("ai" and "web" are not supported in Stanza Labyrinth)
+6. In main.stanza, modify usplayer and/or jihadistplayer to "gui", "human", "bot", "ai", or "web" ("ai" and "web" are not supported in Stanza Labyrinth)
 7. Once setup is done, in a Terminal type: make to build.
 Currently only Windows is targeted.
 Change "makefile" to suit your system and architecture